jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.11.18 LidarKappaIndex

-Performs a kappa index of agreement (KIA) analysis on the classifications of two LAS files.
+Performs a kappa index of agreement (KIA) analysis on the classifications of two LAS files..

 *Parameters*: